-The pound is a unit of weight traditionally used in the Imperial and U.S. customary systems, defined as 16 ounces.
+The pound (lb) is a unit of weight in the Imperial system, commonly used in the United States and equivalent to approximately 0.4536 kilograms.

 โ๏ธ The pound (lb) is a unit of weight commonly used in the United States and some other countries.